minscof/node-red-contrib-asterisk-ari/README.md

-# nodered-asterisk-ari
+# node-red-contrib-asterisk-ari

 ## $\text{\color{green}{This module is a fork from Sam Machin }}$

-nodered-asterisk-ari is a module for nodered to manage Asterisk IPBX communications.
+node-red-contrib-asterisk-ari is a module for nodered to manage Asterisk IPBX communications.

-It allows to define Stasis application and some functions
+It allows to use Stasis application and theses functions :
 - answer
 - continueInDialPlan
 - playback